Administrative Policies and Procedures Manual - Policy 3210: Recruitment and Hiring

 5.10.
 Specialty Service Provider

-A hiring official may fill a new or vacant position under these alternative appointment procedures with an individual who is providing services which are considered specialty in nature.
+A hiring official may fill a new or vacant position under these alternative appointment procedures with an individual who is providing services that are considered specialty in nature.
 These positions exist because of the unique needs of a client or because the individual hired possesses specific attributes required for the job.
 These appointments are limited to on-call staff such as interpreters, models, note-takers, translators, readers, simulated patients, simulated students, and tutors.

 5.11.
 Spouse or Domestic Partner Hiring